FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

 --------

 This concludes the exercise.
 Please feel free to try out more options, and ask for help if you get stuck!

+The next topic will show you how to integrate :ref:`Access Control<feature_accesscontrol>`.